 Capital B is a Black-led, nonprofit local and national news organization reporting for Black communities across the country.

 The organization’s founders, two outstanding Black journalism leaders, received an incubation grant from the American Journalism Project in 2020 to support their efforts to design and fundraise for a new news organization to serve Black communities.
-Their first local newsroom, in Atlanta, was announced in August 2021.

 We are so excited about building a radically diverse and inclusive newsroom.
 Black America is vast in its diversity."